Plans

 ext-session-lock-v1 already takes care of most of the

-into memory. gtklock should already contain the code to
+them into memory. gtklock should already contain the

-launch the gtk dialog box and such.
-There is a POC gtk4 port as well,
+code to launch the gtk dialog box and such.
+There is a POC gtk4 port

-and I'd likely base it off of that and allow folks to load gifs.
-And
+as well, and I'd likely base it off of that and allow folks to load

-that should be done.
-However, it'd be in C, so a rust port would also be
+gifs.
+And that should be done.
+However, it'd be in C, so a rust port

 Create your own OS